ilg-physics-ucsb/physics6-manual/6CL/LensesRayTracingAndSimpleOpticalDevices/LensesRayTracingAndSimpleOpticalDevices.md

 ## Conclusion

 :::Exercise
-Write a brief summarizing the important points of this lab.
+Write a brief conclusion summarizing the important points of this lab.
 :::